World Compliment Day: March 1st

 Why was World Compliment Day created?

 Hans Poortvliet believed that sincere compliments can have the power to create a better world by fostering improved relationships and enhancing mental well-being.
-This day can serve as a reminder that a simple compliment can make a significant difference in someone’s day and contribute to a more compassionate and connected society.
-World Compliment Day may continue to give people the chance to create a positive day through simple acts, and it may show us humanity’s capacity to work together and share positivity.
+World Compliment Day can serve as a reminder that a simple compliment can make a significant difference in someone’s day and contribute to a more compassionate and connected society.
+World Compliment Day is celebrated globally as an opportunity to spread joy.
+It may continue to give people the chance to create a positive day through simple acts, and it may show us humanity’s capacity to work together and share positivity.

 Compliments often have a powerful impact.
 When someone gives you a compliment or when you share a kind word with someone else, oxytocin (sometimes referred to as the "love hormone"), is usually activated.
 Research suggests that pleasure and happiness are typically induced by the release of oxytocin.
 Therefore, when a person pays attention to you in a positive way or you offer a compliment to a stranger, you may be actively contributing to a happier society.

 Compliments can have the potential to build confidence and happiness, helping us feel sincerely appreciated and valued as people.
-If your boss praises you at work, you may notice a little extra bounce in your stride for the remainder of the day.
+A sincere personal compliment can significantly enhance someone’s self-esteem, making them feel recognized for their unique qualities.
+Expressions of sincere appreciation can deepen bonds, fostering positive relationships.
+If your boss praises you at work, you may notice a little extra bounce in your stride for the remainder of the day as receiving compliments on hard work commonly makes people happier.
 This boost in confidence and increase in pleasure throughout the day can have beneficial effects on our professional and personal lives, enabling us to approach our colleagues and loved ones with confidence.

 Smile